-One of the reasons a lot of our workshop attendees are put off from sewing jersey is that they think you need to have an overlocker.
-Now don’t get me wrong an overlocker is a wonderful thing and will make your dressmaking and sewing life a whole lot easier, but you don’t need an overlocker to sew jersey!
-There I’ve said it now and there are no more excuses.
+One of the reasons a lot of people are put off from sewing jersey is that they think you need to have an overlocker.
+Now don’t get me wrong an overlocker is a wonderful thing and will make your dressmaking and sewing life a whole lot easier, but you don’t need an one to sew jersey!

 However, there are several things that will make life easier sewing knits on a normal machine.